Wesley Fofana to Chelsea: World-class potential recognised at Leicester is perfect fit for Thomas Tuchel's defence

-As Wesley Fofana prepares to swap Leicester City for Chelsea, we look at what makes him so good and why Thomas Tuchel believes he can make the difference at Stamford Bridge
+As Wesley Fofana's move from Leicester City to Chelsea is confirmed, we look at what makes him so good and why Thomas Tuchel believes he can make the difference at Stamford Bridge

 Wesley Fofana remembers his first training session at Leicester City.
 Jamie Vardy lunged at him with both feet.
 That was his welcome to English football but the young defender soon made himself right at home.